 A child’s school attendance can be affected if there are problems with:

 - work and money

-Support from the school
+Support from your child's school

 Support from the Education Authority